DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

 The management interface of Multi-Cloud Orchestration is primarily responsible for the following functionalities:

-- Lifecycle management (LCM) of multi-cloud instances (based on Karmada)
+- Lifecycle management (LCM) of multicloud instances (based on Karmada)
-- Serving as a unified entry point for multi-cloud products (OpenAPI, Kairship UI, internal module GRPC calls)
+- Serving as a unified entry point for multicloud products (OpenAPI, Kairship UI, internal module GRPC calls)
-- Proxying API requests for multi-cloud instances (in the native Karmada style)
+- Proxying API requests for multicloud instances (in the native Karmada style)
-- Aggregating cluster information (monitoring, management, control) within multi-cloud instances
+- Aggregating cluster information (monitoring, management, control) within multicloud instances
-- Management and monitoring of multi-cloud workloads and other resources
+- Management and monitoring of multicloud workloads and other resources
 - Potential future permission operations

 ## Core Components